csswizardry/defaults.css/README.md

   from the edge of the viewport, define `--defaults-scroll-margin` in your own project.

-It’s worth noting that **if you don’t configure and of these settings, `defaults.css` does nothing at all**: it will never make opinionated decisions without your permission.
+It’s worth noting that **if you don’t configure any of these settings, `defaults.css` does nothing at all**: it will never make opinionated decisions without your permission.